Breastfeeding can be a painful experience when your little one refuses to latch deeply. Learn what to do when baby pulls back to a shallow latch.

 You know how important a correct latch is to successful breastfeeding… except your baby didn’t exactly get the memo.

-Because she has a difficult time sucking the milk in a shallow latch, she’ll suck harder than ever, making the pain unbearable.
+Because she has a difficult time sucking the breast milk in a shallow latch, she’ll suck harder than ever, making the pain unbearable.
+Instead of long, deep gulps, she smacks her lips.

-And the few times you do manage to keep her in a deep latch makes you feel stuck in the same position.
-Any slight motion—reaching for the remote, shifting your seat—messes it all up.
+And the few times you do manage to keep her in a deep latch makes you feel stuck in the same breastfeeding position.
+Any slight motion—reaching for your phone, shifting your seat—messes it all up.

 What happens if your baby refuses to latch deeply?
-What are a few tricks or positions to correct a shallow latch?
+What are a few tricks or positions to correct a shallow latch that many newborns fall back on?

 When your baby pulls back to a shallow latch

-Ensuring a deep latch is essential for continued breastfeeding success and enjoyment.
-No one wants their nipples tugged at several times a day, especially with blisters and cuts, clogged ducts and aches.
+Ensuring a deep latch is essential for continued success and enjoyment, especially in the early days of breastfeeding.
+No one wants their nipples tugged several times a day, especially with nipple pain, clogged milk ducts, or mastitis.

-The first place is to start is with a lactation consultant or your baby’s pediatrician.
-They’ll be able to pinpoint particular problems like tongue- or lip-tie you might never have known.
+The first place to start is with a lactation consultant or your baby’s pediatrician.
+They can pinpoint particular problems like a tongue tie you might never have known.

 That said, many moms have experienced a shallow latch and, thanks to a few tweaks and changes, have been able to turn things around.
-Take a look at these tips to see if they can work for you:
+Take a look at these tips to see if they can work for you.
+As one parent said about the article:

 1. Nurse your baby reclined

-One of the biggest reasons your baby prefers a shallow latch may be because of an oversupply of milk.
-With a quick letdown of milk, she’d rather purse her lips and take a few sips than feel like she’s guzzling so much.
+One of the biggest reasons your baby’s latch is shallow may be because of an oversupply of milk.
+With a quick letdown of milk, she’d rather pucker like fish lips and take a few sips than feel like she’s guzzling so much.

 Free email challenge: Feeling stuck in motherhood?
-Sign up for the Motherhood Motivation 5-Day Challenge!
-You’ll get one actionable tip a day that will make you think (and act) about motherhood differently:
+Join my newsletter and sign up for the Motherhood Motivation 5-Day Challenge!
+You’ll get one actionable tip a day that can make you think (and act) about motherhood differently:

 2. Hand express or pump beforehand

-Another way to handle an oversupply of milk is to hand express or pump before you plan to nurse your baby.
+Another way to handle a heavy milk supply is to hand express or pump before you plan to nurse your baby.

 3. Use the exaggerated c-hold position